una/una.github.io/_posts/blog/2015-06-07-hacking-visited.md

 { % endfor % }
 ```

 This will cause a need to make minor changes things in the CSS now.
 But a quick way to make that change would simply be to swap out `h2` with `span`.
-Because we're introducing a new element here, you don't have to reply on pseudo-elements, and can even write the content or apply the visuals directly inside of the span tag: `<span aria-hidden="true">(Unread!)</span>`.
+Because we're introducing a new element here, you don't have to rely on pseudo-elements, and can even write the content or apply the visuals directly inside of the span tag: `<span aria-hidden="true">(Unread!)</span>`.

 <img src="../images/posts/visited/list.png" alt="archive list" style="max-width: 460px; width: 100%;" class="left">

 The downside is that none of the posts will be denoted as "unread," but since it's an enhancement anyway, ignoring the tag seems to be a better option than falsely reading it with every single header (which, as pointed out earlier, is redundant anyway).

-So what have you [missed](http://una.im/archive/)?
+So check out the [archive](http://una.im/archive/) and you can see what you've missed out on!

 <div style="clear: both;"></div>